installation/supervisor/README.md

 Dependencies will be installed during the progress, but installing them on your own is advised.

 ## Installation

-There are two ways to install Supervisor: online and offline

 ### Online installation